skip to content

 Alternative opportunities include paid or volunteer work in hospitals, care homes, and in the education sector.
 Look for opportunities that involve client contact and utilise your listening skills, such as Nightline, mentoring young offenders, and working on outreach events with young people.

 Requirements for further study, and specific qualifications are dependent on the role you are interested in.
 To become a Chartered Psychologist, you will need to complete British Psychological Society accredited vocational training, usually encompassing a Professional Doctorate or BPS Stage 2 qualifications as set out on the BPS Careers pages.
-For other roles, you won’t necessarily need a degree in psychology, and training routes vary depending on the role you choose.

 Relevant experience, in contact with clients (either paid or voluntary) will help you to demonstrate relevant skills and your suitability for a face-to-face helping role.
+Experience gained via volunteering or paid work with charities, community organisations or in the healthcare sector will support your application.
+Work as a healthcare assistant or healthcare support worker, particularly in mental health or psychiatry settings can help you to develop relevant experience.

 Your personal statement or application will need to clearly articulate your motivation for the role, reflecting on what you learned from your experiences and how they have informed your decision to pursue this career path.